Ashton Central Swimming Club

 6. Filming during club swimming sessions by Coach / Teacher.

 6.1 The club may wish to take photographs and / or videos of individuals or groups of swimmers for the purpose of for example stroke development (under the water or on top of the water), under the age of 18.
-All photographs and videos will be taken in line with the ASA photography policy.
+All photographs and videos will be taken in line with the Swim England photography policy.

 6.2 The photography of children during club sessions will be under the supervision of Coaches / Teachers and will only be used to assist with the skill / stroke development of the swimmer.